-Parents/Guardians may exempt their children from any portion of the curriculum pertaining to human sexuality issues through written notification to the Principal.
-Students formally exempted by their parents will not be penalized in any manner.
+Parents/Guardians may exempt their children from any portion of the curriculum pertaining to human sexuality issues through written notification to the teachers who will share this information with the Principal.
+Students formally exempted by their parents will not be penalized in any manner, but will have an alternative health or science assignment.